javaee/glassfish/src/site/markdown/extensibility.md

 ### Custom Injection Resolvers

 By default the system provides JSR-330 standard injection.
 That means honoring [@Inject][javaxinject] and all other parts of the JSR-330 specification.
-(For more information see TBD).
 However, it is sometimes the case that a user would like to customize the JSR-330 resolution in some manner, or provide their own injection points based on a different annotation.

 In order to do so, the user implements [InjectionResolver][injectionresolver].
 The parameterized type of the [InjectionResolver][injectionresolver] must be the injection annotation that they will resolve.
 The user implementation of [InjectionResolver][injectionresolver] is then bound into a [ServiceLocator][servicelocator] like any other service.

+Annotations to be used as injection points can optionally be annotated with [InjectionPointIndicator][injectionpointindicator].
+This annotation allows automatic analysis of classes using the custom [InjectionResolver][injectionresolver].

 This [example][custom-resolver-example] adds a custom injection resolver that customizes the default JSR-330 injection resolver.